 Jamie Arndt

-Associate Dean of Faculty, College of Arts and Science, Professor
+Senior Associate Dean, College of Arts and Science, Professor

 108A McAlester Hall; 315 Lowry Hall